gdm85/wolfengo/README.md

 Notable differences:
 * map format has been changed, see relative section
 * enabled VSync
-* player does not seem able to shoot monsters, couldn't figure out where's the bug
 * although extra shaders are included, they are not used by default in any way

 Although [mathgl](https://github.com/go-gl/mathgl) could have been used for the 3D math/raycast operations, I preferred to keep the simpler original structures.